2020–2021 US troop withdrawal from Afghanistan: Biden administration continues withdrawal

-In January 2021, incoming president Joe Biden's national security adviser Jake Sullivan said that the US would review the peace agreement in order to effectively withdraw its remaining 2,500 soldiers from Afghanistan.
+In January 2021, incoming president Joe Biden's national security advisor Jake Sullivan said that the US would review the peace agreement in order to effectively withdraw its remaining 2,500 soldiers from Afghanistan.
 Biden previously supported a full withdrawal in 2014 but it was initially unclear as to whether he would uphold Trump's May 2021 withdrawal deadline.

 On 18 February 2021, Jens Stoltenberg said that NATO had not made a decision on how to proceed regarding the withdrawal.
 Britain was expected to withdraw its remaining 750 Resolute Support Mission troops at the same time as the US and NATO troops would also follow the same withdrawal timeline.
 In April 2021, the US indicated that some troops (the exact number had not yet been decided) would remain in the country to provide diplomatic security, and it remained unclear what would happen to the several hundred US special operations forces working for the CIA on counter-terrorism missions.
 CIA Director William J. Burns told the US Senate Intelligence Committee on 14 April 2021, that "[t]here is a significant risk once the US military and the coalition militaries withdraw" but added that the US would retain "a suite of capabilities".
 The Biden administration reportedly intended to use a broad array of foreign policy tools ranging from military occupation to total abandonment.

 In March 2021, news reports stated that President Biden was potentially considering keeping US forces in Afghanistan until November 2021.
 However, on 14 April 2021, Biden announced his intention to withdraw all regular US troops by 11 September 2021, the 20th anniversary of the September 11 attacks and four months after the 1 May deadline negotiated prior.
 The day before the announcement, Biden called former US presidents George W. Bush and Barack Obama regarding his decision to withdraw.
-US Secretary of State Antony Blinken said the decision was made in order to refocus resources on countering China and the COVID-19 pandemic.
+US secretary of state Antony Blinken said the decision was made in order to refocus resources on countering China and the COVID-19 pandemic.
 Following withdrawal, the US was reportedly considering options for redeploying troops in the region, such as relocating to US Navy vessels, countries in the Middle East, or Central Asian countries like Tajikistan.

 Biden said that after nearly 20 years of war, it was clear that the US military could not transform Afghanistan into a modern democracy.

-Scholars have examined earlier stages of the withdrawal, showing that insurgent violence in Afghanistan declined during the initial transition to Afghan forces but surged again following the physical pullout—patterns consistent with strategic “wait-out” behavior by the Taliban.
+Scholars have examined earlier stages of the withdrawal, showing that insurgent violence in Afghanistan declined during the initial transition to Afghan forces but surged again following the physical pullout—patterns consistent with strategic "wait-out" behavior by the Taliban.